brandonwong91/quiz-flashcard/README.md

-# GCP Developer Pro Prep
+# GCP Prep

-An AI-powered application to help users prepare for the GCP Cloud Professional Developer certification exam.
+An AI-powered application to help users prepare for the GCP Professional Cloud Developer and GCP Professional Cloud Architect certification exams.
 Features an interactive quiz mode to test knowledge and a flashcard mode for quick study notes on key topics.

 ## Features

+- **Dual Certification Support**: Study for both the GCP Professional Cloud Developer and Professional Cloud Architect exams.
-- **AI-Powered Quiz**: Test your GCP knowledge with dynamically generated questions
+- **AI-Powered Quiz**: Test your GCP knowledge with dynamically generated questions for your chosen certification.
-- **Flashcard Mode**: Quick study notes on key GCP topics
+- **Flashcard Mode**: Quick study notes on key GCP topics for both certifications.
 - **Interactive UI**: Clean, responsive interface built with React and TypeScript
 - **Google Gemini Integration**: Powered by Google's Gemini AI for intelligent content generation